alamehan/nice-list/README.md

   * [Mark Manson](https://markmanson.net/best-books) - Lists of the best books to read based on hundreds of hours of reading and research.
   * [Design Epic Life](https://designepiclife.com/) - Design your greatest life and unleash the best version of you.
   * [Experience Life](https://experiencelife.com/) - Empowering people to become their happiest - deeply satisfying way of life.
+  * [Success.com](https://www.success.com/) - Magazine that focuses on people who take full responsibility for their own dev and income.

 * Podcast and Ideas (ID & EN)
   * [Podcast Subjective](https://soundcloud.com/iqbalhariadi) - Berbagi kisah, insight, dan tips praktis pengembangan diri.